slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/README.md

  - Splitting the files into individual protein id's from a multi-fasta sequences.md: This Bash script is designed to split a multi-FASTA file into individual files based on protein IDs (headers).
 It creates a separate file for each protein sequence and stores them in an organized directory structure.

 7. **FastANI.md**: This script orchestrates the use of FastANI to calculate the Average Nucleotide Identity between genome sequences and then uses custom R and Python scripts to create visualizations of conserved regions based on FastANI results.

+8. **Strep_COG_analysis.md**: This code reads data from a CSV file, calculates value counts, creates DataFrames, merges them, and then visualizes the data in the form of a heatmap.
+The script also provides flexibility in selecting specific columns for analysis and visualization.

 ### Description of scripts